meld-cp/obsidian-encrypt/README.md

 ### Changing an encrypted notes password and hint
 1. Open the note as usual from the navigation tree
 2. Enter the password for the note
-3. Click the 'Change Password' tool icon
+3. Click 'Change Password' from the tab title bar or tab context menu
 4. Enter the new password and hint

 ---